wjcottam/stefanpsz.github.io/_pages/about.md

 Research interests: Brain, Chronic pain, Connectivity, Phenotypes, Coordinate-based meta analysis
 ======

 My research interests are in using neuroimaging to better understand the central (brain-based) components underlying chronic pain.
 Specifically, I am interested in measures of brain connectivity (static, dynamic and/or effective) and metabolism and how that relates to chronic pain states.
 At the moment I do this using BOLD (Blood Oxygenation Level Dependent) and ASL (Arterial Spin Labelling) functional MRI.
+Additionally, I'm interested in ways of improving coordinate-based meta-analysis methods and their implementation.

 My current work within the Arthritis Research UK Pain Centre is looking at phenotyping and longitudinal assessments of people with chronic knee osteoarthritis pain.